CogSciUOS/asparagus/grid_framework/readme.md

 <img src="1a.jpg">

 ## Automatic typecasting for command line parameters
 Train and eval is thought to have some parameters.
-To run it in the grid while having access to named parameters you can make my_script_local.py a shell script.
-By doing so you can access the command line parameters.
+To run it in the grid while having access to named parameters you can make my_script_local.py a script that uses command line parameters.
 If you import grid you can use the contained method typecast.
 It parses the arguments passed to my_script_local.py and e.g. automatically converts string representations of floats or integers (e.g. 4.2 or 42) to the respective numerical value and even works with lists (e.g. when calling python my_script_local.py 4.2 42 [4,2]).

 <img src="1b.jpg">